 While we use the CityPASS you could do the same with AM/PM and a standard Top of the Rock Ticket.
 But that would cost almost as much as a CityPASS and the latter gives you a lot more besides.

-There a 3 main observation decks in New York.
-The Empire State, the Top Of the Rock, and the One World Observatory.
+There a 4 main observation decks in New York.
+The Empire State, the Top Of the Rock, the One World Observatory, and the newly built Edge at Hudson Yards.
 All have their pros and cons.
-Our favourite is really Top of the Rock the View is just SO good.
+Our favorite is really Top of the Rock the View is just SO good.
 But there is something so iconic about going up the empire state building if we could only do one it would still be Empire State.
-The new one World is a distinct 3rd place.
+The new One World Observatory is a distinct last place.
 Read our full comparison for more info.

 Where to Buy?

 Book Direct via out preffered Partner Tiqets.com for insant digital delivery